StratusLab/marketplace/README.md

 Installation
 -------------

 StratusLab runs its own YUM repository, so you must add it to your YUM configuration.
-Drop a file (named say stratuslab-releases.repo) in the /etc/yum.repos.d/ with the following content:
+Drop a file (named say stratuslab-releases.repo) in the /etc/yum.repos.d/ with the following content, modifying the OS as required:
 ```
 [StratusLab-Releases]
 name=StratusLab-Releases